-Hiking naked was more a philosophy than a practice although one hot summer in Colorado I did try descending a 14,000 foot mountain without a shirt or bra.
+Hiking naked was more philosophy than practice although one hot summer in Colorado I did try descending a 14,000 foot mountain without a shirt or bra.
 The bruises on my chin have just about healed.

-The idea was to leave the restrictive mental trappings of modern society behind and open my psyche up to the wild, being completely in the moment, going primal.
-The deeper I explored the backcountry, the sweeter everything got.
+The general idea was to leave the mental trappings of modern society behind, opening the psyche up to the wild, being completely in the moment, going primal.
+And, sure enough, the deeper I explored the backcountry, the sweeter everything got.
 The wind didn’t let me go to voicemail, bears weren’t passive-aggressive, the sun wasn’t a scorching narcissist.
-Well…I just learned to put sunscreen on everything.
+Well, okay, I just learned to put sunscreen on everything.

 August 22, 2016